This page contains detailed instructions about:

 If instead you would like to set the Safety Mode to strict, you would do that like so:

-The fololwing strict mode preamble is added under the hood:
+The following safety instruction is added into the Cohere system message under the hood:

 For these tasks, you can use Command A in two ways.